From Farm to Jar: The Art of Making Authentic Jams and Jellies

 The basics of jam and jelly making - ingredients and equipment

-Before you dive into making your own jams and jellies, it's important to understand the basics of the process.
+Before you dive into making your own, it's important to understand the basics of the process.
 To make a jam or jelly, you'll need a few key ingredients and pieces of equipment.
 Here's what you'll need:

 Ingredients